-1. Internal Control System
+(1)Internal Control System in General

-The Company has the Risk Management & Compliance Committee as an advisory body to the president and representative director, and the committee meets quarterly and confirms the status (implementation and operation) of internal controls based on the Basic Policy.
-The standing corporate auditors also attend meetings of the committee to deliver their opinions.
+The Company has established the Governance Committee as an advisory body to the president and representative director.
+The committee is membered by a majority of outside directors and is responsible for confirming the status (implementation and operation) of internal controls based on the Basic Policy.